-

 Section 20

-Crown entity boards will usually employ a chief executive, and will delegate to him/her responsibility for the management of the entity and the employment of other staff.
-Entities have obligations as employers; these are set out in the Crown Entities Act 2004 (CE Act) and other legislation, and in government statements.
+Crown entity boards will usually employ a chief executive and will delegate to them responsibility for the management of the entity and the employment of other staff.
+Entities have obligations as employers; these are set out in the CEA and other legislation, and in government statements.

 Chief executive employment